ismailmubarik/AWS-SAA-C02-Course/08-EC2-Basics/notes.md

 AMI Baking: creating an AMI from a configuration instance.
 An AMI cannot be edited.
 If you need to update an AMI, launch an instance, make changes, then make new AMI
-Can be copied between regions
+Can be copied between regions (includes its snapshots) Remember permissions by default are your account only

-Remember permissions by default are your account only Billing is for the storage capacity for the EBS snapshots the AMI references
+Billing: AMI contains snapshots so the Billing is for the storage capacity for the EBS snapshots that the AMI references

 ### EC2 Pricing Models